Rana Sanga: War against the Mughals

-In ensuring battle fought at Khanwa, 37 miles (60 km) west of Agra, on March 16.
-The Mughals were victorious due to their cannons, matchlocks and other firearms.
-Sanga was struck by an arrow in mid-battle and was removed from the battle by his brother-in law Prithviraj Kachwaha of Amber along with prince Maldev Rathore in an unconscious state.
-Following his victory, Babur ordered a tower of enemy skulls to be erected, a practice formulated by Timur against his adversaries, irrespective of their religious beliefs.
-According to Chandra, the objective of constructing a tower of skulls was not just to record a great victory, but also to terrorize opponents.
-Earlier, the same tactic had been used by Babur against the Afghans of Bajaur.

-Sanga was also betrayed by Silhadi during the battle who changed sides soldiers and went over to Babur.
+The Mughals captured Bayana's fort, which was part of Sanga's empire.
+In the February 1527 Battle of Bayana, he defeated Babur's Mughal forces (led by Abdul Aziz) for his final victory.
+He sought divine favour by forbidding liquor, breaking wine vessels and pouring the wine down a well.
+In the 16 March Battle of Khanwa, 37 miles (60 km) west of Agra, the Mughals were victorious due to their cannons, matchlocks and other firearms.
+Sanga was struck by an arrow in mid-battle and was removed, unconscious, by his brother-in law Prithviraj Kachwaha of Amber and prince Maldev Rathore.
+Following his victory, Babur ordered a tower of enemy skulls – a practice used by Timur.
+According to Chandra, the objective of a tower of skulls was to record a great victory and terrorise opponents; the tactic had been used by Babur against the Afghans of Bajaur.
+Sanga was betrayed by Silhadi during the battle, who changed sides and joined Babur.

-The victory of Mughals is seen as a landmark event in Mughal conquest of North India as the battle turned out to be more historic and eventful than Panipat because it made Babur the undisputed master of North India while crushing the threatening and reviving Rajput powers.
-According to historian Andre Wink, after the victory at Khanwa, the centre of Mughal power became Agra instead of Kabul and continued to remain so until its downfall after Ālamgir's death.
-According to modern historians had there not been the cannons of Babur, Sanga might have achieved a historic victory against Babur.
-Babur's cannons had put an end to the outdated trends in Indian warfare.

-However it would be wrong to suppose that the Rajput power was crushed for ever, Babar stopped his further invasion in Rajasthan, the Rajput forces encamped at Baswa near Dausa for Sanga's treatment, soon after treatment, Sanga started preparation of another war against Babar.
+The Mughal victory is seen as a landmark event in the Mughal conquest of North India, more significant than the First Battle of Panipat; it made Babur the master of North India, crushing the Rajput clans.
+According to historian Andre Wink, the centre of Mughal power became Agra (instead of Kabul) after the victory at Khanwa and remained so until it fell after Ālamgir's death.
+Without Babur's cannons (which ended outdated Indian warfare), Sanga might have prevailed.
+Babur stopped further invading Rajasthan, Rajput forces encamped at Baswa (near Dausa) for Sanga's treatment, and Sanga soon began preparation of another war against Babur.